Destinations Italy The Dolomites

 Cortina d'Ampezzo · Tofana, Faloria, Cinque Torri

-Cortina hosts the women's alpine events of the 2026 Winter Olympics — Olympia delle Tofane is the men's downhill course, and you can ski it.
+Cortina hosted the women's alpine events of the 2026 Winter Olympics — Olympia delle Tofane is the women's downhill course, and you can ski it.
 The Tofana, Faloria, and Cinque Torri ski areas connect via shuttle (lift-linked is a future Olympic legacy plan).
 120 km of slopes, mostly intermediate, plus the Hidden Valley / Armentarola run from Lagazuoi — a 7.5-km off-piste descent with a horse-drawn tow at the end to get you back to Alta Badia.
 Famously surreal.

 120 km of slopes Olympics Feb 6-22 2026 Hidden Valley descent